-I do not recommend being both the author and sole editor on a writing project.
+Writing a rough manuscript or draft is often a solo endeavor.
+However, getting that draft into a polished piece ready for public distribution is a collaborative effort.
+Therefore, I do not recommend being both the author and sole editor on a writing project.
 However, sometimes it has to be done.
-Here are some basic tips that will help you edit your own writing (it’s not easy, but it’s possible).
+Here are some basic tips for editing your writing without an extra set of eyes.
+While it’s not easy, it’s possible.

 1. Leave it.